Charlie Manuel: Japanese baseball

-A year later, Manuel shocked Japanese baseball by leaving for a week to attend his son's high school graduation in Virginia.
-His contract allowed it, but team officials were incredulous that Manuel would leave the team two games out of first place with three weeks to play in the first half of the season.
-Manuel returned to lead the team to the second-half championship and the pennant.
+A year later, Manuel returned to lead Kintetsu to the second-half championship and the pennant.
 He finished the season hitting .325 (5th in the league)/.400/.673 (leading the league), with 88 runs (4th), 48 home runs (leading the league), and 129 RBIs (leading the league).
-It was the best season for an American player in Japan to that point.
-Manuel won no awards that season.
+It was one of the best seasons for an American player in Japan up to that point.
+However, his Buffaloes would fall to the Hiroshima Carp in the Japan Series once again.

 In 1981, he returned to the Yakult Swallows after being released by Kintetsu over contract negotiations.

 Manuel finished his successful run in Japan with a .303 career average, 189 home runs, and 491 RBIs.
 He was considered one of the best imported baseball players to Japan in those days, along with brothers Leron and Leon Lee and Randy Bass.

 During his time in Japan, Manuel learned to speak Japanese.
 The language skill and experience in Japan were useful back in the U.S. for managing players such as So Taguchi and Tadahito Iguchi.